subframe7536/maple-font/scripts/maintenance.md

 ### Build and publish GitHub release assets

 The `Build All Formats and Release` workflow starts from a `v*` tag.
-It builds 8 base tasks and 32 CJK tasks in parallel, producing the 176 archives declared by the release matrix, validates every expected archive, and creates a draft GitHub release with `uv run task.py publish release`.
+It builds 8 profile/width bundles in parallel; each bundle builds the base outputs once and then all four CJK locales on the same runner, producing 22 archives.
+The final manifest still contains 176 archives, and the workflow creates a draft GitHub release with `uv run task.py publish release`.

 For a manual rerun, use **Run workflow** and enter the existing release tag in the required `release_tag` field (for example, `v8.1`).
 The workflow checks out that tag; it does not create a new tag or infer one from the default branch.
 Do not pass a branch name or an unpushed tag.